lukaszkorecki/oreo/README.md

 ## Annotated Example

 Here is an example of how you might define your system in a `config.edn` file.
-You can find a more detailed and working example in the [`example`](/example) directory.
+You can find a dummy application in the `example` which uses this config:

 ```clojure
 {;; your shared configuration